bakdata/ci-templates/helm-release/README.md

 replace = version: {new_version}
 ```

+4. Choose a Github user that is going to push the tags and version updates.
+Create a repository secret for the Github username (`GH_USERNAME`), the Github Email (`GH_EMAIL`) and a personal access token (`GH_TOKEN`) of the user.
+For the email you can use the no reply github email: `[username]@users.noreply.github.com`.
+Make sure to configure admin access to the repository for the selected user because admins can still push on the default branch even if there is a protection rule in place.

-4. Add the following steps to your workflow:
+6. Add the following steps to your workflow:
 ```yaml
 ...
 steps: